|

 30s, or some other range that assures you’ll

 get something.
-In other words, plan on four
+In other words, plan on three

 enough.